-The Employer and the Union agree to Rest Periods that vary from and supersede the Rest Period requirements of Federal and State law.

-Employees will be allowed one (1) Rest Period of fifteen (15) minutes for each one-half (1/2) shift of three (3) or more hours worked at or near the middle of each one-half (1/2) shift of three (3) or more hours.
-Rest Periods do not require relief from duty.
+- 8.4.1 The Employer and the Union agree to rest periods that vary from and may be more generous than the rest period requirements of Federal and State law. - 8.4.2 Officers will be allowed one (1) rest period of fifteen (15) minutes for each one-half (1/2) shift of three (3) or more hours worked at or near

-Where the nature of the work allows employees to take intermittent Rest Periods equivalent to fifteen (15) minutes for each one-half (1/2) shift of three (3) hours or more, scheduled Rest Periods are not required.

-Rest Periods may not be used for late arrival or early departure from work and Rest Periods and Meal Breaks will not be combined.
+- the middle of each one-half (1/2) shift of three (3) or more hours.
+Rest periods do not require relief from duty. - 8.4.3 Where the nature of the work allows officers to take intermittent rest periods equivalent to fifteen (15) minutes for each one-half (1/2) shift of three (3) hours or more, scheduled rest periods are not required. - 8.4.4 Rest periods may not be used for late arrival or early departure from work and rest periods and meal breaks will not be combined.

-D. DAILY WORK SHIFT CHANGES
+8.5 DAILY WORK SHIFT CHANGES

-The Department or Division may adjust an employee's daily start and/or end time(s) if operational necessity dictates such change.
+8.5.1 The Department/Division may adjust an officer's daily start and/or end time(s) if operational necessity dictates such a change.
+If an officer's daily work shift changes under this section, they will be compensated appropriately in accordance with Article 10, Compensation.

-E. TEMPORARY SCHEDULE CHANGES
+8.6 TEMPORARY SCHEDULE CHANGES

-An employee's workweek and/or work schedule may be temporarily changed with prior notice from the Department or Division.

-A temporary schedule change is defined as a change lasting thirty (30) calendar days or less.
-Employees will receive three (3) calendar days' written notice of any temporary schedule change via memorandum, email, or telephone call, unless the employee and the Department or Division have mutually agreed to a shorter notice period.
+- 8.6.1 An officer's workweek and/or work schedule may be temporarily changed with prior notice from the Department/Division. - 8.6.2 A temporary schedule change is defined as a change lasting thirty (30) calendar days or less.
+Officers will receive three (3) calendar days' written notice of any temporary schedule change via memorandum, email, or telephone call, unless the officer and the Department/Division have mutually agreed to a shorter notice period.
 The day that notice is given is not considered part of the notice period.
-The employee must acknowledge receipt of any notice of temporary schedule change by informing their supervisor of such acknowledgement within the three (3) calendar day notice period.

-An employee scheduled to work during the Daylight Savings time changes will have the option to adjust their shift to ensure a full shift is worked or complete a leave slip for one (1) hour of either Compensatory Time or Annual Leave to accommodate the short day.
-For the extended day, an employee is required to either adjust their shift, or complete a Compensatory Time or Overtime slip, whichever the Department or Division requires, after working the extra hour.
+The officer must acknowledge receipt of any notice of temporary schedule change by informing their supervisor of such acknowledgement within the three (3) calendar day notice period. - 8.6.3 An officer scheduled to work during the Daylight Savings time changes will have the option to adjust their shift to ensure a full shift is worked or complete a leave slip for one (1) hour of either Compensatory Time or Annual Leave to accommodate the short day.
+For the extended day, an officer is required to either adjust their shift, or complete a Compensatory Time or Overtime slip, whichever the Department/Division requires, after working the extra hour.